giga-sec/gigaSec-Tech-Notes/README.md

 ---
 ## Installation Process to be able to use my notes

-I recommend installing [Obsidian](https://obsidian.md) as that's where I write and personally, I think Obsidian is the best md editor.
+I recommend installing [Obsidian](https://obsidian.md) as that's where I write and personally, I think Obsidian is the best markdown editor.
 Otherwise, you can use any markdown editor that supports `hyperlink` feature.

 ### 3 Step Process of Installing Obsidian